triforkamsterdam/BrightCenterSDK/README.md

 ```

 ### Loading all registered item results for an assessment
-When you later on need to load all the assessment item results that were registered in Bright Center for a given assessment and student:
+When you later on need to load all the assessment item results that were registered in Brightcenter for a given assessment and student:

 ```objective-c
     BCStudentsRepository *repository = [BCStudentsRepository instance];